-GRI STANDARD DISCLOSURE LOCATION ADDITIONAL INFORMATION observations from all are actively encouraged at all levels across Babcock and Synergi Life enables reporting of hazard observations, unsafe acts, or conditions to help identify hazards and emerging risks.
+Social dis closures GRI STANDARD DISCLOSURE LOCATION ADDITIONAL INFORMATION observations from all are actively encouraged at all levels across Babcock and Synergi Life enables reporting of hazard observations, unsafe acts, or conditions to help identify hazards and emerging risks.
 The Babcock safety policy highlights a: Stop Work Authority - All employees are empowered through this policy to stop work if considered unsafe.
-The Babcock "Safety starts with me" programme and our principles encourage employees to 'Stop, Think, Act' if they feel unsafe.
+The Babcock "Safety starts with me" programme and our principles encourage employees to 'Stop, Think, Ac if they feel unsafe.
 These key messages have been reinforced through safety communications from the CEO and senior leaders across Babcock as well as regular internal communications campaigns.
 The Babcock SH&EP standard for Event Management, Recording, Reporting, and Investigation requires assessment of all events and a proportionate investigation to be conducted.
 The level of investigation is proportionate to the risk exposure.
-Investigations should be conducted by a suitably qualified individual.
+Investigation should be conducted by a suitably qualified individual.
 Babcock have adopted the Kelvin TOPSET methodology for investigations with standardised training at all levels across Babcock to enable improvements in quality of investigations and root causes.
 Investigations are recorded on Synergi Life where immediate and underlying causes are identified to identify and implement interventions to reduce the probability or prevent re-occurrence.
-Actions are linked to the recommendations of investigations and these actions are managed to completion with monitoring at various levels across Babcock. • To be effective the investigation should be methodical, with a structured approach to information gathering, collation and analysis including a review of existing controls and processes.
+Actions are linked to the recommendations of investigations and these actions are managed to completion with monitoring at various levels across Babcock.
+The scope and depth of the investigation should be commensurate with the severity and scale of the event and the potential los • To be effective the investigation should be methodical, with a structured approach to information gathering, collation and analysis including a review of existing controls and processes.
 The findings of the investigation should form the basis of an action plan to prevent the event from happening again and for improving overall management of risks through strengthening the risk controls.
-403-3 Occupational health services Page 81, Safety, Health and Environmental, Protection Policy Babcock is committed to protecting the health of its workforce from all work-related hazards whether physical or psychological in nature, across all its operations in a systematic/evidence-based manner.
+403-3 Occupational health services Page 81 , Safety, Health and Environmental, Protection Policy Babcock is committed to protecting the health of its workforce from all work-related hazards whether physical or psychological nature, across all its operations in a systematic/evidence-based manner.
 Identification of health hazards through task reviews to reduce the presence of hazards and conducting related baseline medical assessments and on-going health monitoring programmes form key risk controls.
-Statement These health aspects are summarised in the Babcock Occupational Health (OH) strategic approach to the 3Ws and summarised as: Workers are fit for task Workplace' health exposures are identified and mitigated Wellbeing' needs that underpin fitness for task and susceptibility to occupational disease are supported through a wide range of interventions including lifestyle risk management The organisational health risk assessment is the fulcrum of health hazard identification which categorises health hazards in terms of physical, chemical, biological, ergonomic, psychological, and geographical exposures encountered during work activity in each Sector or Direct Reporting Country (DRC).
+Statement These health aspects are summarised in the Babcock Occupational Health (OH) strategic approach to the 3Ws and summarised as: Workers are fit for task Workplace' health exposures are identified and mitigated Wellbeing' needs that underpin fitness for task and susceptibility to occupational disease are supported through a wide range of interventions including lifestyle risk management The organisational health risk assessment is the fulcrum of health hazard identification which categorises health hazards in term of physical, chemical, biological, ergonomic, psychological, and geographical exposures encountered during work activity in each Sector or Direct Reporting Country (DRC).